The Zimmer Program for partially hyperbolic actions: Proof of the results for semisimple Lie group actions

-Recall that the Weyl group $N_{\G}(A)/C_{\G}(A)$ (where $N_{\G}(A)$ is the normalizer of $A$) acts on the weights and roots.
+Recall that the Weyl group $N_{G}(A)/C_{G}(A)$ (where $N_{G}(A)$ is the normalizer of $A$) acts on the weights and roots.
 Denote by $w_\beta$ the reflection about the hyperplane perpendicular to the root $\beta$.
-Its well known that the Weyl group action on weight and roots is generated by $w_\beta$s.
+It is well known that the Weyl group action on weights and roots is generated by $w_\beta$'s.
 Moreover, we have the following fact from the representation theory of semisimple Lie groups.